-- A gene therapy3 approach (i) that targets a stem cell OR any other somatic cell for its therapeutic effect, AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a stem cell is necessary to manufacture the therapy.
+- A gene therapy3 approach (i) that targets a stem cell for its therapeutic effect, OR any other somatic cell; AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs; AND (iii) is being developed for a rare or unmet medical need unlikely to receive funding from other sources. - A small molecule or biologic (i) that acts on or is dependent on endogenous stem cells for its therapeutic effect, that is dependent on targeting cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a stem cell is necessary to manufacture the therapy; AND (ii) is being developed for a rare or unmet need unlikely to receive funding from other sources; AND (iii) is a therapeutic candidate previously funded by CIRM.